Zowe-Java-SDK/ZosShell/README.md

 Zowe Client Java SDK provides the plumbing to perform z/OSMF Rest API calls.

-With ZosShell the following z/OS service commands can be performed:
+With ZosShell, the following z/OS service commands can be performed:

 MVS